Sedona-Grand Canyon Loop Tour

 The Rim Trail is an easy hike that follows the rim from Pipe Creek Vista to Hermits Rest.
 The section between Pipe Creek Vista and Maricopa Point is paved, and mostly wheelchair accessible.
 Unpaved portions of the trail, between Maricopa Point and Hermits Rest, are narrow and close to the edge.
 Bicycles are not permitted on the Rim Trail.

 The best light for viewing and photographing the Grand Canyon is early or late in the day.
 Mid-day sun tends to flatten the view and soften the colors.
 If you plan to see the Grand Canyon at sunrise or sunset, it is recommended that you be at the rim at least an hour before.

-At the end of the day, you take Highway180 South back to El Portal, Sedona’s luxury boutique hotel.
-This is only a two hour, beautiful scenic drive.
+At the end of the day, you take Highway 180 South back to El Portal, Sedona’s luxury boutique hotel.
+This is less than a two hour, beautiful scenic drive.
 Call 1-800-313-0017 for additional details.